East African Rift: Volcanism and seismicity

 The East African Rift Zone includes a number of active and dormant volcanoes, among them: Mount Kilimanjaro, Mount Kenya, Mount Longonot, Menengai Crater, Mount Karisimbi, Mount Nyiragongo, Mount Meru and Mount Elgon, as well as the Crater Highlands in Tanzania.
 Although most of these mountains lie outside of the rift valley, the EAR created them.

-Notable active examples of EAR volcanism include Erta Ale, Dalaffilla (also called Gabuli, Alu-Dalafilla), and Ol Doinyo Lengai.
+Notable active examples of EAR volcanism include Erta Ale, Dalaffilla (also called Gabuli, Alu-Dalafilla), Hayli Gubbi (which erupted in 2025), and Ol Doinyo Lengai.
 Erta Ale is a basaltic shield volcano in the Afar Region of northeastern Ethiopia, active continuously since at least 1967, with a summit lava lake documented since at least 1906.
 The 2008 eruption of Dalafilla, its only documented activity since the start of the Holocene, is the largest recorded eruption in Ethiopian history.
 Ol Doinyo Lengai is currently the only active natrocarbonatite volcano on Earth.
 Its magma contains almost no silica; typical lava flows have viscosities of less than 100 Pa⋅s, comparable to olive oil at 26 C. EAR-related volcanic structures with dated activity since the onset of the Holocene include approximately 50 in Ethiopia, 17 in Kenya, and 9 in Tanzania.

 The EAR is the largest seismically active rift system on Earth today.
 The majority of earthquakes occur near the Afar Depression, with the largest typically occurring along or near major border faults.
 Seismic events in the past century are estimated to have reached a maximum moment magnitude of 7.0.
 The seismicity trends parallel to the rift system, with a shallow focal depth of 12–15 km beneath the rift axis.
 Further away from the rift axis, focal depths can be below 30 km.
 Focal mechanism solutions strike NE and frequently demonstrate normal dip-slip faulting, although left-lateral motion is also observed.